-Anyone writing the history of standardized tests in America would be wise to include a long, loving chapter in praise of the writing implement synonymous with the SAT and ACT.
-Anywhere students huddle over a Scantron form, you will find #2 pencils and plenty of them.
+Did you know that March 30 is National Pencil Day?
+Why shouldn’t we celebrate the pencil?
+Anyone writing the history of education in America would be wise to include a long, loving chapter in praise of the writing implement synonymous with the SAT and ACT.
+Anywhere students huddle over a Scantron form, you will find #2 pencils and plenty of them… at least for now!
 The ubiquity of this unassuming tool belies the elegance and perfection of its form and function.

 How the basic wooden pencil became such a valuable and useful writing implement is reviewed in a brilliant article in Popular Mechanics, The Write Stuff How the Humble Pencil Conquered the World.
 This lavish account of the pencil’s origins and ascendancy reveals some fascinating facts: